 Psychodynamic therapy focuses on the psychological roots of emotional suffering.
 Its hallmarks are self-reflection and self-examination, and the use of the relationship between therapist and patient as a window into problematic relationship patterns in the patient's life.
 Its goal is not only to alleviate the most obvious symptoms but to help people lead healthier lives.

-"The American public has been told that only newer, symptom-focused treatments like or medication have scientific support," said study author Jonathan Shedler, PhD, of the University of Colorado Denver School of Medicine.
+"The American public has been told that only newer, symptom-focused treatments like cognitive behavior therapy or medication have scientific support," said study author Jonathan Shedler, PhD, of the University of Colorado Denver School of Medicine.
 "The actual scientific evidence shows that psychodynamic therapy is highly effective.
 The benefits are at least as large as those of other psychotherapies, and they last."

 There are several reasons that there exists so much less empirical evidence for the efficacy of the Psychodynamic Psychotherapies.
 There exists no way for a large corporation to make money off of the dispensing of such treatment and therefore little incentive to actually perform the studies.
 Psychodynamic Psychotherapy also typically takes a longer time that Medication and the short term treatments (like CBT) to show its effects (though there is evidence that the benefits are deeper and longer lasting.)